John Hands (author)

-John Hands is a British author who has been published in 9 countries.
-Trained as a scientist, he has written three novels, plus non-fiction books, most recently Cosmosapiens: Human Evolution from the Origin of the Universe, which spans scientific disciplines from cosmology to neuroscience, and Housing Co-operatives.
+John Hands is a British author who has been published in 12 countries.
+Trained as a scientist, he has written three novels, plus non-fiction books, most recently The Future of Humankind: Why We Should Be Optimistic, the sequel to Cosmosapiens: Human Evolution from the Origin of the Universe, which spans scientific disciplines from cosmology to neuroscience, and Housing Co-operatives.

 Biography

-Hands was born near Rochdale in Lancashire, England and read Chemistry at Queen Mary College, University of London.
-He was elected President of the University of London Union, the first undergraduate to occupy that post.
-He worked in cooperatives, including as founding Director of the Government’s Co-operative Housing Agency, and served on three Government committees.
+Hands was born near Rochdale in Lancashire, England, and read chemistry at Queen Mary College, University of London.
+He was elected president of the University of London Union, the first undergraduate to occupy that post.
+He worked in cooperatives, including as founding director of the Government's Co-operative Housing Agency, and served on three Government committees.

-From 1987 to 1990 Hands tutored in Physics as well as Management Studies for the Open University, and contributed features to national newspapers while also writing novels.
+From 1987 to 1990, Hands tutored in physics as well as management studies for the Open University, and contributed features to national newspapers while also writing novels.

-In 2001 he was appointed Visiting Lecturer in Creative Writing at the University of North London, and in 2004 Royal Literary Fund Fellow at University College London (UCL), a post he held for five years.
+In 2001, he was appointed visiting lecturer in creative writing at the University of North London, and in 2004 Royal Literary Fund Fellow at University College London (UCL), a post he held for five years.

+Afterwards, he became an external tutor in the Graduate School for 10 years, giving 2-day interactive workshops showing students what they need to produce an effective PhD.
+These workshops were also given at other graduate schools in London.

 Books

 Cosmosapiens

 Hands won an Arts Council England award to research and write Cosmosapiens: Human Evolution from the Origin of the Universe, published in the UK by Duckworth Overlook in 2015 and in the USA in 2016.
-Foreign rights sold so far to Spain, Germany, China, Korea and Romania.
+It was subsequently published in Germany, Spain, China, Korea, and Romania.
 The book constitutes a survey of current scientific knowledge of human evolution from the origin of the universe, in which Hands argues that commonly accepted theories including the Big Bang, Darwinism and the selfish gene are contradicted by twenty-first-century evidence; concluding that, uniquely, the human species, possesses self-reflective consciousness—and is still evolving, not physically or genetically but mentally.